CentreForDigitalHumanities/tscan/README.md

 T-Scan is an analysis tool for dutch texts to assess the complexity of the text, and is based on original work by Rogier Kraf (Utrecht University) (see:
 Kraf et al., 2009).
-The code has been reimplemented and extended by Ko van der Sloot (Tilburg University), and is currently maintained and continued by Martijn van der Klis (Utrecht University).
+The code has been reimplemented and extended by Ko van der Sloot (Tilburg University), Martijn van der Klis (Utrecht University) and is currently maintained and continued by Luka van der Plas and Sheean Spoel (both Utrecht University).

 ## Web application / Webservice